HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 The following steps allow you to prove the fact that you signed a contract when necessary.

-1. Load and present the contents of the `signedContract` from your safe storage.
+1. Load and present the contents of the signed contract from your safe storage.

 2. Anyone can calculate its content ID, by hashing the content of the signed contract.